What to Eat on the Keto Diet

 Protein: what to eat on the Keto diet

 Macro counting on Keto is critical: it is important to remember that very few foods are composed explicitly from one macronutrient.
 For example, a medium avocado is high in fat, but also contains anywhere from 10-15 grams of carbohydrates, which makes up roughly a third of the day’s carb allotment.
 Protein intake can be made simple on Keto by utilizing the best Keto protein powders and MCT oils.
-Promix’s Keto Whey line was designed to perfectly compliment the protein needs of a Keto eating plan, with no fat, carbs, or sugar to simplify macro counting.
-With 25 grams of protein and only 100 calories, adding it to a meal replacement shake ensures you feel fuller longer, promoting fat loss.
+Promix’s Whey Protein Isolate perfectly compliments the protein needs of a Keto eating plan.
+The unflavored variety has low fat, carbs, and sugar to simplify macro counting.
+With 30 grams of protein and only 125 calories, adding it to a meal replacement shake ensures you feel fuller longer, promoting fat loss.
 You’ll also get the muscular recovery you need, boosting you over the hump of that “Keto flu” or better yet, avoiding it all together.
 (Check out our shake and smoothie recipes for keto shakes that keep you from feeling deprived!)

 Another great option for those on Keto is our MCT Oil.
 Promix Keto-friendly MCTs are as pure as they are simple, made from one-ingredient: 100% non-GMO solvent-free coconut MCT Oil.
 They are a versatile way to get your fats into coffee, smoothies, and clean salad dressings while supporting physical energy levels & cognitive performance on the quest for weight management.